CorrelAid/git-workshop/docs/git/git_advanced/Branches.md

 This would remove the cluster branch and all its commits.
 Those changes in the commits on that branch are now gone.

-Tip: Technically, the changes are not gone and still exists in the git database.
+Tip: Technically, the changes are not gone and still exist in the git database.
 But for simplicity, let's assume they are gone.

 There are a few things to note about deleting branches.